Kamilosok/AiSD-programs/README.md

 # Algorithms & Data-Structures Exercises

-A collection of small C++ exercises from my *Algorithms & Data Structures* (AiSD) course in 2025 Summer semester at University of Wrocław.
+A collection of small C++ exercises from my *Algorithms & Data Structures* (AiSD) course in the 2025 Summer semester at University of Wrocław.
-Each exercise is self-contained in its own folder with source, problem spec, and any supporting assets.
+Each exercise is self-contained in its own folder with source code, problem spec, and any supporting assets.

 ## Build and run Quickstart